kmajeed/mlzoomcamp_diabetes_prediction/README.md

 I will be using third file `diabetes _ binary _ health _ indicators _ BRFSS2015.csv ` which is what you get pull data from UCI repository.

+This isn't meant to be a perfect machine learning model becasue this project is asking to showcase different skills like EDA, model building and creating a prediction service both locally and on cloud.

 ## How to review this work